FRDiscordia/constitution/README.md

 ### Section 2

-The Senate shall be composed of 2 senators for each of the several states, elected every 6 weeks by the people of each state.
+The Senate shall be composed of 2 senators for each of the states in the union, elected every 6 weeks by the people of each state.

 Immediately following the first election to the Senate, the senators will be divided into 3 groups at random.
 The 1st group shall serve for 2 weeks, the 2nd shall serve for 4 weeks, and the 3rd shall serve for 6 weeks.
 After these terms, the standard 6 week term will come into effect.